-Texas embraces a team-based approach to patient care, which focuses on the collaboration between physicians, optometrists and opticians – each playing an important and unique role based on experience and training in ensuring patients’ eye health.
+Texas embraces a physician-led, team-based approach to patient care, which features collaboration among physicians, optometrists and opticians – each playing an important and unique role based on experience and training.

-There is really no limit to the amount of cooperation possible between ophthalmologists and optometrists – both professions can work hand-in-hand to provide excellent patient care.
+There is really no limit to the amount of cooperation possible when both professions work hand-in-hand to provide excellent patient care.

-For instance, in Texas, optometrists refer patients they suspect of having glaucoma to an ophthalmologist within 30 days to confirm the diagnosis and coordinate care.
+For instance, per Texas law, optometrists must refer patients they suspect of having glaucoma to an ophthalmologist within 30 days to confirm the diagnosis and coordinate care.

 Glaucoma is a serious, complicated disease caused by fluid buildup in the eye that can lead to blindness if not properly overseen by a physician.
 Working together, the optometrist and ophthalmologist can manage this devastating disease.